Hockney: An encounter with the world's most popular artist

 Hanging by the studio staircase is Hockney's design for a six-meter (20 feet) high stained-glass window honoring the Queen, which is set to be unveiled in Westminster Abbey in October (we are quickly told that we can't film it).
 Suffice to say, it shows nature at her most glorious.

-The image -- which Hockney painted, en plein air, in Yorkshire some nine years ago, features hawthorn blossom (a favorite subject).
-For the stained-glass window, he drew the image from memory on an iPad.
+The image was drawn from memory on an iPad and features a favorite subject, hawthorn blossom.
+Hockney was obviously inspired by his prolonged stay in Yorkshire (2005-2013) where, year after year, he painted the seasons en plein air.
 A composite photo shows how it will appear once it's installed by the Abbey's transept.
 It looks splendid, enlivening an august religious space.

 Every day, Hockney paints for six or seven hours.
 "I'm perfectly happy doing this," he says.
 "I feel 30 when I'm in the studio, so I come in every day and work, because then I feel 30."